collective-soundworks/soundworks-plugin-sync/README.md

 npm install --save @soundworks/plugin-platform-init
 ```

-Then, you will need to register the `platform-init` plugin and configure it so that it resumes the audio context, and finally configure the `sync` plugin to use the `audioContext.currentTime` as the local clock:
+Then, you will need to register the `platform-init` plugin and configure it so that it resumes the audio context:

 ```js
 import { Client } from '@soundworks/core/client.js';